 You shake your breakfast cereal out of a plastic bag and splash on some milk from a plastic bottle.

-You brush your teeth with a plastic toothbrush, and head out for the day, maybe picking up a coffee in a plastic cup with a plastic lid.
+You brush your teeth with a plastic toothbrush and use toothpaste in a plastic tube, then head out for the day, maybe picking up a coffee in a plastic cup with a plastic lid.

 “Why is this a problem?” you may ask.
 Well, when it comes to your alarm clock, which you use every day for years, it’s not a big deal.